 Type of Action

 Finally, there are full-flex or slow-action rods.
-These rods are most commonly fiberglass or bamboo rods.
+These slower action rods are most commonly fiberglass rods or bamboo rods.
 They are very easy to cast and are prized by traditionalists because they offer an increased level of feel and provide the most gentle presentation of dry flies.
-The downside to a full-flex rod is that they are not commonly as versatile and are not generally suited to being a great rod for someone who is looking to only have one rod to be able to nymph, throw dries, and swing streamers.
+The downside to a slow-action rod is that they are not commonly as versatile and are not generally suited to being a great rod for someone who is looking to only have one rod to be able to nymph, throw dries, and swing streamers.
 They generally lack the power and distance for the bigger flies.

-Another important factor to consider as you are shopping for your first rod is going to be the rod size.
-This is going to be determined by where you will be fishing the most and for what species.
-If you are on the east coast and are looking to trout fish both on small streams for brook trout as well as larger water for rainbows or browns, an 8ft 6in 4-weight rod is a great place to start.
-It is going to be small enough for those mountain streams but have enough backbone to fight a good size rainbow or brown trout.
+Rod weight is the other key factor in determining rod size.
+If you are on the East Coast and are looking to trout fish both on small streams for brook trout as well as larger water for rainbows or browns, an 8ft 6in, 4-weight rod is a great place to start.
+It is going to be small enough for those mountain streams and will make fighting crappies super fun but have enough backbone to fight average trout species.

 Ultimately, what you should spend on your first fly rod comes down to what suits your budget, your casting style, and the type of water and species you intend to target.
 There are so many great fly rods out there these days that it’s hard to go wrong!
 However, if you are able to spend more on that rod, it will ensure you receive a higher-quality and longer-lasting stick that will be in service for many years to come.
 Perhaps best of all, one day your first fly rod will find its way into the hands of a future angler who will come to love the sport as much as you are already starting to.